 All English Language Learners are tested once each year using the ACCESS for ELLs test to measure English Language Proficiency as well as to determine placement for the following year.
 All students also participate in the state assessment process with recommended accommodations.
 As soon as students meet the multiple exit criteria they will be placed in the general education program.
 It is expected that all students will advance each year and that all students will exit within three full years of participation in the program.
 Please note, per federal program requirements, any student that is found eligible to receive ESL services will participate in the ACCESS for ELLs test even if services have been refused.

 For more information about the ACCESS for ELLs test, please click here

 All ELLs in grades 3-8 will participate in the PARCC test and will be given extended time on every subject to complete the test.
 Students are given time and a half to complete the test.
 For example, if the test is normally given in one hour, ELLs will be given one hour and thirty minutes.
 ELLs will take the PARCC test in small groups.
 Some students will also be entitled to and will be given a word-for-word dictionary in their native language.

 PARCC ELA Special Exemption

-For grades 3 through 8 newly arrived students attending U.S. schools after July 1 of the current school year, are not required to participate in the English Language Arts Literacy (ELA/L) portion of the assessment.
+For grades 3 through 8 newly arrived students attending U.S. schools on or after of the prior school year, are not required to participate in the English Language Arts Literacy (ELA/L) portion of the assessment.
 However, they must take the mathematics portion of the assessment.
-Newly arrived high school students entering U.S. schools are required to participate in both the ELA/L and mathematics section of the PARCC assessments and do not receive an exemption.
+Newly arrived ELL high school students must participate in the PARCC ELA/L assessments with the appropriate ELL test accommodations only if they need to take the assessment to meet graduation requirements.